microsoft/MixedRealityToolkit-Unity/Documentation/BuildAndDeploy.md

-# Building and Deploying MRTK
+# Building and deploying MRTK
 To run an app on device as a standalone app (for HoloLens, Android, iOS, etc.), the build and deploy step needs to be executed in the unity project.
 Building and deploying an app that uses MRTK is just like building and deploying any other Unity app.
 There are no MRTK-specific instructions.
 Read below for detailed steps on how to build and deploy a Unity app for HoloLens.
 Learn more about building for other platforms at [Publishing Builds](https://docs.unity3d.com/Manual/PublishingBuilds.html).

 ### Building and deploying MRTK to HoloLens 1 and HoloLens 2 (UWP)